 Main VPS (CX41, €38/month):

-8 vCPUs, 32GB RAM, 240GB NVMe
+| CPU/RAM | 8 vCPUs, 32GB RAM, 240GB NVMe |

-Runs: Coolify, Forgejo, act_runner (CI), Redis, Mailcow, Nginx/Traefik
+| Services | Coolify, Forgejo, act_runner (CI), Redis, Mailcow, Nginx/Traefik |

-Suitable for: up to ~5 apps with moderate traffic, Git hosting, background jobs
+| Use Case | Up to ~5 apps with moderate traffic, Git hosting, background jobs |

 Supabase VPS (CCX22, €54/month):

-4 dedicated vCPUs, 16GB RAM, 240GB SSD
+| CPU/RAM | 4 dedicated vCPUs, 16GB RAM, 240GB SSD |

-Runs: 5× Supabase stacks (one per product) in Docker
+| Services | 5× Supabase stacks (one per product) in Docker |

-Port mapping: 5433–5437 for PostgreSQL, 8001–8005 for Kong API
+| Port Mapping | 5433–5437 for PostgreSQL, 8001–8005 for Kong API |

-Storage: separate Hetzner Volume (€4.80/month per 100GB) mounted for each product
+| Storage | Separate Hetzner Volume (€4.80/month per 100GB) mounted for each product |

 The two-VPS architecture separates concerns cleanly.
 If the main VPS has an issue, the databases are unaffected.
 If I need to scale compute for apps, I don't touch the database VPS.